Underwater demolition: Christian J. Lambertsen

 In 1940, Christian J. Lambertsen demonstrated his semi-closed circuit rebreather, the Lambertsen Amphibious Respiratory Unit (LARU), for the U.S. Navy in connection with his proposal for the formation of military teams of underwater swimmers.

 Major Lambertsen served in the U.S. Army Medical Corps from 1944 to 1946 where he did a detached service in underwater operations with the Office of Strategic Services (OSS).
 After joining OSS, he was vital in establishing the first cadres of U.S. military operational combat swimmers during late World War II.

 His responsibilities included training and developing methods of combining self-contained diving and swimmer delivery for the OSS "Operational Swimmer Group".
 Following World War II, he trained U.S. forces in methods for submerged operations, including composite fleet submarine / operational swimmers activity.

 Draper L. Kauffman

 In June 1943, Draper L. Kauffman organized the first U.S. Navy Demolition Teams.
 The original purpose of these teams was to map and record conditions in amphibious landing zones and to demolish obstacles in water which would prevent vehicles from landing during invasions.

-K Underwater demolition specialists may still be referred to as underwater demolition teams.
-Today, various special operations units use aspects of demolition diving.
+Underwater demolition specialists may still be referred to as underwater demolition teams.
+Various special operations units use aspects of demolition diving.
 Most prominently carried out by Navy SEALs and UCT divers.

+Methods

+The methods used for dismantling and clearing structures underwater include hydraulic cutting, oxy-arc cutting, oxyacetylene cutting, Jackhammers, hydraulic breakers, explosives, non-explosive demolition agents (expanding grout), submersible diamond wire saws and ultra high pressure water jetting.

+Expanding grout is a cement that expands on curing, producing extremely high pressure, in the order of 18000 psi when confined in a hole drilled in a brittle material such as concrete or rock, causing it to crack without large movements, noise, dust or major shock waves.

+Applications

+Underwater demolition has similar civilian and military applications.
+Piecemeal wrecking of a shipwreck, also called wrecking in place, is the dismantling of the whole or parts of a wreck in situ, usually when it is not possible or economically viable to salvage it, and it is a navigational hazard or must be removed for some other reason.
+Removal and disposal of the ship's contents, such as cargo, stores, and equipment may be required before the structure is demolished.

+The usual methods for underwater wrecking in place are manual flame cutting by divers and surface workers, mechanical demolition using heavy lift cranes, explosive sectioning, dispersal, or flattening, and burial or settling by hydraulic dredging.

+Demolition of damaged or otherwise redundant coastal structures, such as bridges, jetties, breakwaters or harbours, and clearing of natural or artificial obstructions to waterways, may include underwater demolition.

+Environmental impact and safety

+Bubble screens can be used to keep large marine animals away from blasting and other sources of loud noise.
+The bubbles will also absorb some of the blast energy and sound, but their effectiveness is unproven.